MoroProductionsDev/Web-Automation/README.md

 * [X] Navigages to landing page
 * [X] Closes the modal pop up.
 * [X] Locates, clicks and writes the departure and destination area.
-* [X] Locates, clicks the data for both departure date and return date using the calender calender
+* [X] Locates, clicks the data for both departure date and return date using the calender
 * [X] Locates, clicks Submit button.
 * [X] Locates, clicks Continue button.
 * [X] Assert total price is correct.